-- The allowed CO2 Emissions per capita gradually approached a common CO2 Target – some countries must therefore reduce emissions considerably while others may increase their emissions.
+- The allowed Fossil CO2 Emissions per capita gradually approached a common CO2 Target – some countries must therefore reduce emissions considerably while others may increase their emissions.

 - Basis for the calculations are the average national CO2 Emissions in 1990-1999.
 A range of national and global indicators however are integrated in the calculations with significant impact on the Climate Debt.

 - The global CO2 Target is currently 2.9 tons of CO2 per year per capita in 2024.
 This target however is automatically tensioned with rising atmospheric levels of CO2 and the earth’s growing population.

 - The national performance in terms of Area Use (forest and marine protection), environment (sustainability), Ecological Footprint (excluding CO2 Emissions) and Nuclear Power (radioactive waste) is affecting the annual national maximum allowable CO2 Emission per capita.

 - Nuclear energy is equated with oil based energy in terms of CO2 Emissions in the calculations.

 - The national Climate Debt increases with increasing prosperity (GDP(ppp-$)).

 - The national Climate Debt increases with increasing global Land Air Temperature and rising Sea Level.

 - The future national Climate Debt can be reduced by phase out the CO2 Emissions, increase Forest Cover and Primary Forests, improve the environment, reduce the Ecological Footprint and phase out Nuclear Power.